Skip to content

 DA Rules

-The amendments to the DA Rules provide for:
+The DA Rules provide for:

 • A process for assessing and deciding a development application for SFD including tailored public notification requirements, no referrals or appeal processes.